How Do I Apply For An E-commerce Business License In Thailand?

 • The Computer Crime Act of B.E.
 2550

 The reason behind formulating this Act is to promote strict prevention and suppression of computer-related offenses.
-It includes three different types of offenses – offenses related to computer data, computer systems and to the tools used for committing computer crimes.
+It includes three different types of offenses – offenses related to computer data, computer systems, and the tools used for committing computer crimes.
 Further, the Act also inflicts liabilities and obligations on internet service providers.

-Other legal provisions indirectly related to the electronic commerce industry of Thailand include The Penal Code, the Data Protection Laws, and Consumer Protection Laws.
+Other legal provisions indirectly related to the electronic commerce industry of Thailand include The Penal Code, Data Protection Laws, and Consumer Protection Laws.

 To register for an e-commerce company in Thailand, here are the steps that you need to follow: